List of Rebelde Way characters

-The article contains a list of main characters in Rebelde Way (2002–2003), an Argentine telenovela, which was popular during its broadcast.
+The article contains a list of main characters in Rebelde Way (2002–2003), an Argentine telenovela.
 It was produced by Cris Morena.
 The band Erreway was formed during the development of this telenovela.

 Girls

 Marizza Pía Spirito

 Marizza Pía Spirito, later Andrade, is a main character of Rebelde Way and one of the four band members of Erreway.
 Born in Buenos Aires, July 24, 1987.
 She is portrayed by Camila Bordonaba.

 She is a rebellious, extroverted, and sensitive teenager because her mother Sonia, a popular Argentinian vedette celebrity, never set any boundaries for her.
 To change this, Fabricio Spirito, Marizza's supposed father, forces her to attend the Elite Way School, a boarding school for privileged adolescents.
 She quickly becomes fond of her roommates Luján and Luna and as time passes she makes good friends with Manuel, Marcos, and Nico.
 Marizza forms a band with Manuel, Mía and Pablo.

 She falls in love with Pablo and they start an on-off relationship.
 Marizza dates other boys to make Pablo jealous or get over him.
 She also befriends Mía and they become stepsisters when Sonia marries Franco, the father of her former enemy.

 Marizza loves her mother hates the fact that she is always overshadowed by Sonia's beauty and fame.
 Most of the time the two of them are fighting, especially when Marizza finds out that her real father is Martín/Octavio Andrade, a new teacher at school.